Xazax-hun/csa-testbench/README.md

 should be installed and available in the `PATH`.
 The packages from the `python_requirements` file should also be installed.

+These scripts are written in Python 2 for improved compatibility with CodeChecker.

 If `cloc` utility is in the path the script will also count the lines of code of the analyzed projects and include it in the final report.

-If `clang` is compiled with the statistics enabled the scripts will collect this data and include in the final report.
+If `clang` is compiled with the statistics enabled the scripts will collect this data and include it in the final report.

 If [line based code coverage support is present](https://github.com/Xazax-hun/clang/commit/8428aeb89deb0b61a5d0101dc7fab962be0cf6e8) the script will collect coverage data and include it in the final report.